Khakai/khakai.github.io/content/posts/lovetok/blog.md

 We are given the ip address and port number of the target host, which we load on our browser.
 We are directed to the LoveTok wesite which seems to contain nothing much besides a button at the bottom of the page.
 ![img-description](1.jpg)

-When we first click on the button, nothing seems to have changed but on taking a closer look, the url or the website has a slight change. (http://94.237.62.195:53416/?format=r)
+When we first click on the button, nothing seems to have changed but on taking a closer look, the URL or the website has a slight change. (http://94.237.62.195:53416/?format=r)
 ![img-description](2.jpg)

-I tried to mess around with the r value of the url by changing it to different system commands and the output on the website kept on changing.
+I tried to mess around with the r value of the URL by changing it to different system commands and the output on the website kept on changing.
 ![img-description](3.jpg)

 I then proceeded to look at the downloaded files of the machine and found some interesting code in the Router.php file.
 The code explain a a basic routing mechanism for a PHP application, allowing developers to define routes and corresponding controller functions or methods to handle incoming requests.